Assisted Living in Surprise, Arizona

 Frequently Asked Questions

-Assisted Living communities can be free-standing, offered alongside Memory Care residences, or offered as one of several residence-with-care options in a Continuing Care Retirement Community (CCRC).
+Assisted Living communities can be 1) free-standing or 2) offered alongside Memory Care residences, or 3) as one of several residence-with-care options in a Continuing Care Retirement Community (CCRC).

 Free-standing Assisted Living communities generally require a deposit or a community fee, plus a monthly fee.
-Assisted Living options that are part of a larger community may not require an entrance or community fee if a similar fee has already been paid upon an earlier move into Independent Living.
+Those that are part of a larger community may not charge an entrance or community fee if a similar fee has already been paid upon an earlier move into Independent Living.

-The Assisted Living monthly fee varies by state and by community and is based on the amount of care a resident requires.
-Assisted Living communities strive to help residents maintain as much independence as possible.
+The Assisted Living monthly fee varies by state and by community and is based on the amount of care a resident requires with ADLs.

 How Much Does Assisted Living Cost?

-The national median cost of Assisted Living is $4,500 per month, according to Genworth’s 2021 Cost of Care Survey.
-According to PayingforSeniorCare.com, the average monthly cost of Assisted Living in Nebraska is $3,819.
-The Grand Island metropolitan area and Omaha have an average monthly cost that is just over the statewide average at approximately $3,945 -$4,000/month.
-Lincoln, Nebraska, has the highest monthly average in the state at $5,860/month.
+The national average cost of Assisted Living is $4,500 per month, according to Genworth’s 2021 Cost of Care Survey.
+According to PayingforSeniorCare.com, the average monthly cost of Assisted Living in Arizona is $3,750.

 Does Medicare Pay for Assisted Living?